-During hours of operation, a valid BAC or Pro Arts identification card is requested for access to the BAC.
-Guests must sign in and out at the front desk Anyone visiting the BAC must sign into the guest book at the front desk with Security.
+During hours of operation, a valid BAC or Pro Arts identification card (I.D.
+Badge) is requested for access to the BAC.
+Anyone visiting the BAC must sign in and out of the guest book at the front desk with Security.

 Any guest visiting McCormick Gallery may do so once they have signed the guest book.
-If they wish to tour the campus they must alert the Admissions Department who will work with them to set up a tour when available.
+If they wish to tour the campus they must alert Security who will contact the Admissions Department.
+Admissions will work with them to set up a tour when available.
 Guests may not tour the campus unescorted.

-Students should be prepared to show their BAC ID if requested by a uniformed security guard.
-Anyone who does not present an ID will be asked to leave the building if there is no one present who has a valid ID and who can vouch for the identity of the unidentified student and sign him or her in.
-24-hour access is available only to those with special access cards, which are made available to Studio and Thesis students, subject to terms specified upon issue.
+Students should be prepared to show their BAC badge I.D. if requested by a uniformed security guard.
+Anyone who does not present an ID may be asked to leave the building if they are unable to show proof of a valid ID.
+24-hour access is available only to those with I.D. badge access permissions, which are made available to Studio, Degree Project and Thesis students, subject to terms specified upon issue.
 BAC ID access rights are valid for one semester only.
-Students must have their BAC ID access card to be guaranteed access after-hours.
+Students must have their BAC I.D. badge access card to be guaranteed access after-hours.

-New and replacement BAC ID badge/access rights/library cards are made for current Students, Staff, and Faculty in the Office of Student Life located on the first floor of 320 Newbury Street.
+New and replacement BAC I.D. badges which access the BAC copiers, library books and access points where permitted, are made for current Students, Staff, and Faculty in the Office of Student Life located on the first floor of 320 Newbury Street.

-If you lose your BAC ID/access rights/library card please notify the Operations Department by phone at 617-585-0211 or by email at operations@the-bac.edu as soon as possible so that we may deactivate any access right privileges.
+If you lose your BAC I.D. badge please notify the Operations Department by phone at 617-585-0211 or by email at operations@the-bac.edu as soon as possible so that we may deactivate any access right privileges.

-The fee for a replacement of a BAC ID/access rights/library card for students is \$30.00.
+The fee for a replacement of a BAC I.D. badge for students is \$30.00.